-The Internet makes millions of images, videos, and audio clips available for students to use in their projects, providing rich examples and evidence.
+The Internet makes millions of images, videos, and audio clips available for students to use in their projects.
 Many of the resources available on the Internet, however, have some form of copyright protection.
 Under certain circumstances, students and educators can use these resources under the protection of the Fair Use provisions of the 1976 Copyright Law; however, students and educators do not have carte blanche to use these resources in any way they choose (below, we discuss some basic principles of this conceptually complex field.)

-One strategy as an educator for dealing with the complexities of copyright is to devote time to teaching it and to helping students understand their rights under fair use and the rights of copyright holders.
-Another strategy is to direct students to photos, music, video and other resources that have been posted online by people who want their work to be reused, remixed, and reinvigorated.
+One strategy is to direct students to photos, music, video and other resources that have been posted online by people who want their work to be reused, remixed, and shared.

 Creative Commons is an organization with a mission to “develop, support, and steward legal and technical infrastructure that maximizes digital creativity, sharing, and innovation.”
 Their core contribution to society is the development of a series of Creative Commons Licenses.
 These licenses allow copyright holders to share their work with “some rights reserved” in contrast to the “all rights reserved” position taken by most copyright holders.

-Creative commons licenses can be understood as helping copyright holders answer three basic questions:
+Creative commons licenses can be understood as helping license holders answer three basic questions:

 - Do you want others to be allowed to modify your work?